Quality sleep, a key brain health factor, is easier when you’re cool. Learn many low and high-tech tips for keeping cool when the weather turns hot.

 Use a Cooling Towel

-These are generally made of hyper-evaporative material that retains a lot of water while remaining dry to the touch.
+Cooling towels are generally made of hyper-evaporative material that retains a lot of water while remaining dry to the touch.

-Applying a cooling towel to your neck works amazingly well.
+Applying a cooling towel to your neck works amazingly well and can help you stay cool for several hours.

 This low-tech cooling solution has a lot of great uses beyond the bedroom too.